Contact patch

-Contact patch is the portion of a vehicle's tire that is in actual contact with the road surface.
-It is commonly used in the discussion of pneumatic (i.e. pressurized) tires, where the term is used strictly to describe the portion of the tire’s tread that touches the road surface.
+The contact patch is the portion of a vehicle's tire that is in actual contact with the road surface.
+It is commonly used in the discussion of pneumatic (i.e. pressurized) tires, where the term is used strictly to describe the portion of the tire's tread that touches the road surface.
 The term “footprint” is used almost synonymously.
 Solid wheels also exhibit a contact patch which is generally smaller than the pneumatic “footprint”.

 Contact patch size

 The contact patch is the only connection between the road and the vehicle.

 Pneumatic rubber tires

 The size and shape of the contact patch, as well as the pressure distribution within the contact patch, are important to the ride qualities and handling characteristics of a vehicle.
 Since the wear characteristics of tires is a highly competitive area between tire manufacturers, a lot of the research done concerning the contact patch is considered highly proprietary and, therefore, very little is published on the subject.

 Because pneumatic tires are flexible, the contact patch can be different when the vehicle is in motion than when it is static.
 Because it is so much easier to make observations of the contact patch without the tire in motion, it is more common to conduct studies of the static contact patch.

 Statically, the size, shape, and pressure distribution are functions of many things, the most important of which are the load on the tire and the inflation pressure: